b-gran/immutable-record/README.md

 ## `immutable-record` -- plain, immutable Javascript objects with validation

-`immutable-recrd` is a small JavaScript library inspired by Facebook's ImmutableJS that allows you to create immutable `Records`. `Records` behave very much like Objects (even `Object.keys()`), but they are immutable and have automatic type validation.
+`immutable-record` is a small JavaScript library inspired by Facebook's ImmutableJS that allows you to create immutable `Records`. `Records` behave very much like Objects (even `Object.keys()`), but they are immutable and have automatic type validation.